 The Mandel Scholion Center aspires to facilitate, and encourage, research at the highest level in all branches of the humanities.
-It does this by providing scholars with a supportive multidisciplinary framework that both allows them to broaden their horizons and to fructify their research by opening them up to the work of colleagues in other fields, and supplies them with budgetary support and other optimal conditions for their work.
+It provides scholars with a supportive multidisciplinary framework that both allows them to broaden their horizons and learn from conversations and encounters with colleagues in other fields.
+Each fellow receives an office, budgetary support and other optimal conditions for their work.

 The Center was opened in 2002/3 as the joint project of the Hebrew University and the Mandel Foundation, embodying the visionary plan of Prof. Menahem Magidor (then president of the University) and Mr. Morton Mandel to open a multi-disciplinary and cross-generational center for scholars of the humanities.
-During the Center’s first decade, under the academic leadership of Prof. Israel J. Yuval, the basic modes and structures of the Center were formed and fine-tuned, and so they remain: each year the Center’s academic committee chooses, in competitive processes, ten scholars: two postdocs (“Mandel Fellows”) and one eight-member research group (composed of four senior scholars [at least three from the Hebrew University] and four doctoral students).
-All scholars come for a three-year period, ten rotating in and out each year, so at any given time there are thirty scholars in the center: twelve doctoral students, six postdocs, and twelve senior scholars—a mixture that makes for balance and for cross-fertilization.
+During the Center’s first decade, under the academic leadership of Prof. Israel J. Yuval, the basic modes and structures of the Center were formed and developed, and the model was further refined under the direction of Prof. Daniel Schwartz, the Center’s second head.
+Each year the Center’s academic committee chooses, in competitive processes, ten scholars: two postdocs (“Mandel Fellows”) and one eight-member research group (composed of four senior scholars [at least three from the Hebrew University] and four doctoral students).
+All scholars come for a three-year period, ten rotating in and out each year, so at any given time there are thirty scholars in the center: twelve doctoral students, six postdocs, and twelve senior scholars—a mixture that allows diverse topics and cross-fertilization.

-The generous and stable support of the Mandel Foundation allows Mandel Scholion to supply its fellows with a level of support that is usually available only in a few major centers abroad.
-Beginning with the Center’s devoted and experienced staff, and through the research assistants and technical and financial support that it offers its fellows, it affords them ideal conditions for their work, while at the same time compensating their departments for their dispensation from teaching a part of their usual course-load during their three years as fellows.
+The generous and stable support of the Mandel Foundation allows Mandel Scholion to supply its fellows with an extraordinary level of support.
+They are accompanied by the Center’s devoted and experienced staff, research assistants and technical and financial support.
+The faculty in residence at Mandel Scholion enjoys a reduced teaching load during their three years as fellows.

-As for the postdocs, who as a rule are not members of research groups: for them Mandel Scholion is something of a greenhouse, which allows them the time and the other conditions they need to complete their publications, gain experience in teaching, and, in general, to devote themselves to making themselves as presentable as possible in the academic job market.
-The results, to date, are very gratifying: more than twenty past Fellows have been appointed to regular tenure-track positions, whether at the Hebrew University or at other universities, in Israel and abroad.
+As for the postdocs, who as a rule are not members of research groups: for them Mandel Scholion is something of a greenhouse, allowing them the time and the other conditions they need to complete their publications, gain experience in teaching, and compete for tenure track positions.
+The results, to date, are very gratifying: more than thirty past Fellows have been appointed to regular tenure-track positions in Israel and abroad.